ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_acc3.jpg" width="150px" height="250px"/></div>
     <div class="post-content">
         <h3 class="post-title">User Profile</h3>
-        <p>You can access the user profile page by select the user icon in the title bar.
+        <p>You can access the user profile page by selecting the user icon in the title bar.
 The user profile allows you to set details about yourself, link to social media accounts, update user profile image and account deletion.</p>
     </div>
 </div>